Seralyne/WoWNameGen/README.md

 ## Uninstallation

 Just delete the folder this is contained in - this entire program is portable - it just doesn't ship with its dependencies.
+Remove Node.js afterwards if you don't need it anymore - you do this the same way you'd install any other program.

 ## Running the tool